-This year I completed a collection of my poetry that I hope to get published, and have been met with encouragement and love from other local artists and women of colour.
-I continue to be thankful to be part of this beautiful connection that is created through the sharing of our vulnerability, and I am awestruck by the magic that continues to surround me in this world of joy and madness.
+This year, as I work towards publishing my first collection of poetry, I am reminded that I have been met with encouragement and love from other local artists and women of colour.
+I continue to be thankful to be part of this beautiful connection that is created through the courage of being vulnerable, and I am awestruck by the magic that continues to surround me in this world of joy and madness.

-My other hobbies include playing the ukulele, hiking, and killing it on the dance floor.
+My other hobbies include playing the ukulele, hiking, kayaking, graphic art, yoga, and killing it on the dance floor.

-I currently facilitate programming in high schools across Montreal, consisting of educational workshops, support groups, and creative self-expression workshops.
+I currently facilitate programming in high schools across Montreal, consisting of educational workshops, support groups, and creative self-expression programs.

-I also run support spaces and community-based projects for people of colour, such as Uncensored Chai (a support space for South Asian youth) and Open Hearts (a mental health zine of art by Black, Indigenous and people of colour), as well as facilitate intergenerational dialogue in the South Asian community using storytelling and other artistic mediums.
+I also run support spaces and community-based projects for people of colour, such as Uncensored Chai (a support space for South Asian youth of marginalized genders) and Open Hearts (a mental health zine of art by Black, Indigenous and people of colour), Storytelling is a Love Language (a storytelling open-mic), as well as facilitate intergenerational dialogue in the South Asian community using storytelling and other artistic mediums.

 For bookings for performances, please visit my Contact page.